 Where to start your visit at the Museum of Sex?

-The museum is four floors in total, but there are two sides to it.
+The Sex Museum is four floors in total, but there are two sides to it.
 The first side consists of the typical museum experience with galleries, artifacts, and lots of reading.
 The second side is called Super Funland and is billed as an erotic carnival with interactive elements like games and rides.

 Visitors will have to go through the first side before they can venture into the second, but it’s better that way.
 You’ll learn first and then be able to play armed with that knowledge.
 The best way to experience each side is to go in the pre-labeled order.
-Start on the second floor and continue going up and exploring each floor.
+Start on the second floor and continue going up, visiting each floor.
 Once you’ve reached the top of the first side, cross over to the entrance of Super Funland.
 After that, make your way down floor by floor.

 How long should I budget to visit the Museum of Sex?

 The amount of time you should allot is dependent on how much you want to read.
-The first side of the museum provides a lot in terms of visuals, but they’re all accompanied by small plaque cards with information.
+The first side of the Sex Museum provides a lot in terms of visuals, but they’re all accompanied by small plaque cards with information.
 We highly recommend taking the time to go through and read everything so you leave having learned something new and perhaps gained a different perspective on sex.
-If you do that and take part in everything at Super Funland, the whole experience should take around two hours.
+If you do that and take part in everything at Super Funland, the whole experience should take two hours.

-A breakdown of the Museum of Sex’s first half
+The Museum of Sex’s first half

 Artifact [xxx]: Selection from Secret Collections